 Political scientist Tania Mancheno currently writes her Phd on the forgotten history of multiculturalism at University of Hamburg.

 Conventions of (re)presentation and alternative strategies

 Conversation with Bianca Baldi, Ofri Lapid and Tania Mancheno

 What possibilities and challenges do artistic research, exploration, adaptation and transformation of collections and their subjects offer?
 What translations can artistic practices achieve and to what effect?
 How can hierarchies of visibility be undermined and what role does the use of media and modes of presentation play?

 Restaurant at the 1st and 2nd class waiting room

 Tasting & performance by Franziska Pierwoss (artist, Berlin)

-On May 1, 1897 restaurant „Heeschen“ opened at Harburg train station in the waiting room of 1st and 2nd class with an exclusive menu.
+On May 1, 1897 the restaurant „Heeschen“ opened at Harburg train station in the 1st and 2nd class waiting room featuring an exclusive menu.
 In keeping with the „zeitgeist“ the restaurant was grandly decorated.
-Exquisite food was served under palm trees and at moderate prices, according to announcement.
-After serving lobster and mutton saddle for the opening, plain and solid cooking was offered in the day-to-day services which was common in German train station restaurants.
-In the wood-panelled back room of Kunstverein Harburger Bahnhof Franziska Pierwoss invites for a reflection on the current use of so called German cuisine by politically motivated groups, e.g. the menu served during the „Alternative for Germany“ (AfD) party conference at Martitim Hotel in Cologne.
+Exquisite food was served under palm trees and at moderate prices, according to an announcement.
+After serving lobster and mutton saddle for the opening, simple and hearty cooking was offered for the day-to-day services which was common in German train station restaurants.
+In the wood-panelled back room of Kunstverein Harburger Bahnhof Franziska Pierwoss invites a reflection on the current use of so called German cuisine by politically motivated groups, for example the menu served during the „Alternative for Germany“ (AfD) party conference at Martitim Hotel in Cologne.